Tommimon/add-to-desktop/README.md

 This simple extension tries to make easier the GNOME process to create a desktop shortcut for apps.

-The idea is simple: instead of searching for the '.desktop' files through multiple folders let's use the application launcher that already groups all our apps.
+The idea is simple: instead of searching for the `.desktop` files through multiple folders let's use the application launcher that already groups all our apps.

 This extension adds a new line to the app context menu in the application launcher,